 Torsion in the legs is another possible issue.
 This occurs when the legs either twist in or out, and it can make walking difficult.
 A surgical procedure can be used to cut the affected bone, usually the femur or tibia, and reposition it with surgical pins and plates.
 The correction usually improves the gait and ability to walk.

 Orthopedic health is important because it affects how a child moves.
 When orthopedic health is compromised, a child may be limited in mobility and may even be in pain or discomfort.
 Cerebral palsy does not get worse with time, but the abnormalities it causes in muscles can cause orthopedic conditions.
 These can get worse with time if not addressed and treated.

 To give a child with cerebral palsy the best opportunity for a full life, it is crucial to monitor orthopedic health, to use non-invasive strategies like physical therapy, and to resort to surgery only as needed.
 Due to our expertise and experience, our pediatric surgeons perform with less anesthesia and blood loss and a lower risk of infection than the average.
 Ongoing physical therapy is especially important, as it helps joints and bones stay in the correct alignment and can prevent problems or keep them from getting worse.

-If you have a child with cerebral palsy, the physicians at Medical City Children’s Orthopedic and Spine Specialist have expertise in pediatrics and all the challenges associated with cerebral palsy.
+If you have a child with cerebral palsy, our physicians at Medical City Children’s Orthopedic and Spine Specialist have expertise in pediatrics and all the challenges associated with cerebral palsy.
 In addition, cerebral palsy patients have continuance of care through their adult years within the same medical practice.